EOSIO/eos/lstests/README.md

 ### `Cluster`

-A `Cluster` object represents a cluster of nodes running on launcher service.
-It is the major proxy for tests to communicate with the launcher service.
+A `Cluster` object represents a cluster of nodes controlled by the Launcher Service.
+It is the major proxy for the test scripts to communicate with the Launcher Service.
 A `Cluster` object must have a `Service` object registered to it at initialization.

 After configuration, the node cluster will be launched with the help of the `eosio.bios` contract.